 - Budget, but nice – Cova Hotel

-Tip: Accommodation in San Fran is expensive and popular.
+Tip: Accommodation in San Francisco is expensive and popular.
 Book as far ahead as possible to get the best rate.

 Pin this San Francisco itinerary 4 days